 The ancient Greeks were not nearly as stupid as they looked, despite draping themselves in bed sheets for every occasion.
 It was they who proposed the idea of the atom, or atomos meaning 'indivisible'.

-Back in those days, philosophers were the early scientists, and it was Leucippus who said that everything is made of tiny atoms or voids in between them.
-Full or empty.
-Solid or not solid.
+Back in those days, philosophers were the early scientists, and it was Leucippus who said that everything is made of either tiny atoms or voids in between them.

 So the Greek name is a misnomer: atoms are indeed divisible, and what quantum quirks lurk within are profoundly unsettling.

 Tricky one, this.
 Neils Bohr devised the conceptual model you learned in school, which we'll look at here in the form of the element helium.

 Bear in mind, this is merely a representative model, because actually trying to draw an atom is like riding a bicycle with the handlebars on backwards while counting in thirty-sevens.
 It's difficult.

 At the centre of the atom is the nucleus, home to two different particles:

 - Neutrons are neutral particles with no electrical charge